SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 > https://aka.ms/ExOOB-CA

-# Rhoderick Milne's collected links
+# Rhoderick Milne's Microsoft Canada's Exchange guru collected links

 Also my famous colleague Rhoderick Mile collected all important links to help you out on this outbreak